Hamza al-Ghamdi: Attacks

-Al-Ghamdi purchased his own eTicket for Flight 175 on August 29, using his Visa card.
-The FBI also claimed that he also purchased an eTicket for a "Flight 7950" from Los Angeles to San Francisco, although it does not give the projected date of flight.
+Al-Ghamdi purchased his own eTicket for United Airlines Flight 175 on 29 August, using his Visa card.
+The FBI claimed that he also purchased an eTicket for a "Flight 7950" from Los Angeles to San Francisco, although it does not give the projected date of flight.

-On August 30, Hamza al-Ghamdi bought his brother, Ahmed al-Ghamdi, an identical eTicket for Flight 175 and bought them each one-way tickets on an AirTran flight on September 7, from Fort Lauderdale to Boston.
-However, al-Ghamdi instead went with Mohand al-Shehri to Newark, New Jersey on $139.75 tickets purchased from the Mile High Travel agency in Lauderdale-by-the-Sea.
+On 30 August, Hamza al-Ghamdi bought his brother, Ahmed al-Ghamdi, an identical eTicket for Flight 175 and bought them each one-way tickets on an AirTran flight on 7 September, from Fort Lauderdale, Florida to Boston, Massachusetts.
+However, al-Ghamdi instead went with Mohand al-Shehri to Newark, New Jersey, on $139.75 tickets purchased from the Mile High Travel agency in Lauderdale-by-the-Sea.

 Hamza and Ahmed al-Ghamdi stayed at the Charles Hotel in Cambridge, Massachusetts.
-On September 8 they checked out of the hotel, and moved into the Days Inn on Soldiers Field Road in Brighton, Boston, Massachusetts where they remained up until the attacks.
+On September 8 they checked out of the hotel, and moved into the Days Inn on Soldiers Field Road in the Boston neighborhood of Brighton, where they remained up until the attacks.

-On the morning of September 11, 2001, Hamza al-Ghamdi left the hotel with his brother.
+On the morning of 11 September 2001, Hamza al-Ghamdi left the hotel with his brother.
 The two men shared a taxicab ride to Logan International Airport, where they boarded Flight 175.
-The brothers pushed the passengers and crew to the back of the plane while Fayez Banihammad and al-Shehri killed pilots Victor Saracini and Michael Horrocks, allowing al-Shehhi to take control of the plane.
+At some time between 08:42 and 08:46, al-Ghamdi and the other hijackers hijacked the flight and Marwan al-Shehhi took control of the plane.
+At 09:03, al-Shehhi crashed the plane into the South Tower of the World Trade Center, killing al-Ghamdi and the rest of the people on Flight 175.

 Aftermath

-On September 22, 2001, Arab News reported that Hamza al-Ghamdi's father told the Al-Watan newspaper that an "FBI-released" photograph bore absolutely no resemblance to his son.
-However, the picture al-Ghamdi's father refers to is assumed to have not been a picture released by the FBI, as they did not make the hijacker's pictures available until September 27, 2001.
+On 22 September 2001, Arab News reported that Hamza al-Ghamdi's father told the Al Watan newspaper that an "FBI-released" photograph bore absolutely no resemblance to his son.
+However, the picture al-Ghamdi's father refers to is assumed to have not been a picture released by the FBI, as they did not make the hijacker's pictures available until 27 September 2001.

-He appeared in a video released on September 8, 2006, that showed the planning of the attacks.
+He appeared in a video released on 8 September 2006, that showed the planning of the attacks.